-While Family Fun Twin Cities is not a website focused on family volunteering, we like to feature family volunteer opportunities in November because we believe giving back with your family can be a lot of fun and teach important lessons.
-We have collected ten different opportunities to volunteer with kids.
+While Family Fun Twin Cities is not a website focused on family volunteering, we like to feature family volunteer opportunities in November because we believe giving back with your family can be a lot of fun and can teach important lessons.
+We have collected several different opportunities for adults in the Twin Cities to volunteer alongside their kids.

-• Doing Good Together’s National Family Volunteer Day Service Fair @ Midtown Global Market, Minneapolis – 11/18/16, 5-7:30 • Get to know different organizations and non-profits around the metro all in one place.
+Description: Get to know different organizations and non-profits around the metro all in one place.
 Every project you work on stays put and is used by the groups who set up the projects.
 Have fun making things for babies, for animals, for the homeless, etc. You will be blessed by simply participating.

 Ongoing throughout November/YEAR

 Program: Feed My Starving Children | Chanhassen, Coon Rapids, Eagan

 Age requirement: Ages 5+ with adults (very limited jobs for the youngest volunteers due to height issues)